Steyr-Puch Haflinger: Haflinger fans

 Most enthusiasts are found in Germany and Austria, where there are thriving clubs.
 There are also many owners/enthusiasts in the UK, USA, Canada, Australia, and Asia.
 One of the more important club meetings is held every year at the village of Hafling (Avelengo) in Italy.

 Vintage Haflingers in good conditions are sought after by collectors and car enthusiasts and command high prices on the used car market.

-Design
+Trivia

 Haflingers feature in the 1971 Doctor Who story Colony in Space, the location filming for which took place in a clay pit in Cornwall.

 Steyr subsequently designed and produced a much larger vehicle of very similar layout to the Haflinger, called the Pinzgauer, which is available in both 4x4 and 6x6 versions.

 The name originates from a horse breed of the same name.

 Steyr Puch stood alone and had no input from the Daimler-Benz, i.e. Mercedes-Benz, until well after the production of Haflinger ceased.

 Steyr Puch was an important light motorcycle manufacturer.

 Their expertise in 4WD attracted Mercedes-Benz and they built the first G Wagens (Geländewagen) that were intended as an alternative to the military specification Land Rover.
 When Mercedes invested in Steyr Puch they started building both Puch and Mercedes badged vehicles.